I hope that was an empty bottle, George. You can’t afford to waste good liquor.

-When the cocktail fad started in the 20’s and 30’s she would have seen her parents cavorting with the Fred Astaire crowd.
+When the cocktail fad started in the 20’s and 30’s she would have seen her parents cavorting amongst the Fred Astaire crowd.
 With a Moderne backdrop, they pursued the most esoteric liquors and the most elaborate concoctions with the most exotic names.
-To stay on top of that ever changing scene was to gain true status.
+To stay atop this ever-changing scene was a mark of true status.

 In the 40’s and 50’s when cocktails became more middle class, the elite hung out at their clubs.
 With their casual attitude towards working they acted as if they could drink anytime, anywhere, without any consequences.
 Hit and run accident?
 Burned down the guest house?
 The attorneys will handle that.

-The first few decades of the craze the downside was never mentioned.
-Like the billion Muslim women who all voluntarily “choose” to wear the hijab, no one ever seemed to have a drinking problem.
+The first few decades of the craze the downside to drinking was never mentioned.
+Like the billion Muslim women who all voluntarily “choose” to wear the hijab, no one ever seemed to have a problem with alcohol.
 Then in the 1960’s the perils were discussed openly.
 And treatment programs were developed.

-In the era of recognition, Princess Radziwill could be found floating on her perfumed barge down de Nile.
+In the era of recognizing alcoholism, Princess Radziwill could be found floating on her perfumed barge down de Nile.
 Usually with her bestie, the shit-faced booze hound Truman Capote.

-Rumored to have done a couple of stints in rehab, it doesn’t seem she ever stopped.
-In the clip of her offering the vodka her subtext is clear: “go ahead, one won’t hurt,” and “you’re hip, you know these things.”
+Rumored to have done a couple of stints in rehab, it doesn’t seem she ever stopped drinking.
+In the clip of her offering the vodka her subtext is clear: “go ahead, one won’t hurt.
+You’re hip, you know these things.”
 Her tone is as smooth as that silk dress she wore.

 My life with liquor has been checkered.
 In Dad’s family there was beer when the men went bowling but none was kept in the house.
 My Grandma, though, always smelled like the essence of Strohs.
 With a top note of stale Parliaments and Jungle Gardenia.
 We didn’t talk about any of that.

-My other Grandmother led the local Women’s Christian Temperance Union with an unrelenting advocacy.
-But she neither challenged nor coerced those who disagreed with her.
+My other Grandmother led the local Women’s Christian Temperance Union.
+While being an unrelenting advocate. she neither challenged nor coerced those who disagreed with her.
 Her example and infinite patience she felt would eventually win out.

 My parents were light social drinkers when I was growing up.
 More urgency was added in my teenage years.